-Now that the world of study is all blurred into one big study, laboratories are not now being designed as per function, rather than area of study.
-For example, rather than a lab dedicated strictly to pathology, its function may cater for pathology, oncology and cardiology.
+Now that the world of study is all blurred into one big study, laboratories are not now being designed as per function, rather than an area of study.
+For example, rather than a lab dedicated strictly to pathology, its function may cater to pathology, oncology and cardiology.

 These labs are also opening the way for the medical world where results from one study can be linked with another, for example, thus bringing your labour to fruition quicker.